oussaz/Citibank-costumers-classification/README.md

 # Citibank costumers classification

 This project aims at predicting the ethnicity of Citibank users using bank account informations.
-The classification techniques have been for this purpose :Support Vector Machine, K-Nearest Neighbors, Decision tree, LDA and QDA, Logistic discrimination, Naive Bayes and Ensemble methods such as Random Forest.
+The classification techniques that have been for this purpose are: Support Vector Machine, K-Nearest Neighbors, Decision tree, LDA and QDA, Logistic discrimination, Naive Bayes and Ensemble methods such as Random Forest.
 The comparaison of performance these algorithms is based on confusion matrix.

 ## Getting Started